ballerina-platform/ballerina-distribution/examples/http-basic-rest-service/http_basic_rest_service.md

 # REST service - Basic

-Ballerina language has first-class support for service and resource concepts.
-The `accessor name`, `service/resource name`, `data binding`, `path parameter`, and `query parameter` support in the Ballerina `http` module is useful when writing RESTful APIs.
-Use an `http:Service` with resource methods to implement a REST API service.
+Ballerina language has first-class abstractions for service and resource concepts in the form of `service` and `resource functions`.
+A resource function consists of an accessor and path.
+A service can have a collection of resource functions.
+These abstractions allow mapping REST concepts such as operations, resource paths and resource representations cleanly into your program. `http:Service` can be used to write RESTful services.
+A service is defined with a base path, the path common to all resource paths.
+Each resource function is defined with the required operation such as `get`, `put`, `post`, etc and the path.
+Similar to regular functions resource functions have input parameters and return types which are mapped to HTTP request and response.

 ::: code http_basic_rest_service.bal :::